lightvector/KataGo/docs/Analysis_Engine.md

       * `utility` - The utility of the move, combining both winrate and score, as a float in [-C,C] where C is the maximum possible utility.
       * `lcb` - The [LCB](https://github.com/leela-zero/leela-zero/issues/2282) of the move's winrate.
 Has the same units as winrate, but might lie outside of [0,1] since the current implementation doesn't strictly account for the 0-1 bounds.
       * `utilityLcb` - The LCB of the move's utility.
+      * `weight` - The total weight of the visits invested into the move.
+The average weight of visits may be lower when less certain, and larger when more certain.
       * `order` - KataGo's ranking of the move.
 0 is the best, 1 is the next best, and so on.
       * `isSymmetryOf` - Another legal move.
 Possibly present if KataGo is configured to avoid searching some moves due to symmetry (`rootSymmetryPruning=true`).
 If present, this move was not actually searched, and all of its stats and PV are copied symmetrically from that other move.
       * `pv` - The principal variation ("PV") following this move.
 May be of variable length or even empty.